-1. In vivo mammalian alkaline comet assay (triggered by Annex VII, Section 8.4., column 2; same as under point "2.")
+1. In vivo mammalian alkaline comet assay or Transgenic rodent somatic and germ cell gene mutation assays also requested below (triggered by Annex VII, Section 8.4., column 2)

-Information required from all the Registrants subject to Annex VIII of REACH
+Information required from all the Registrants subject to Annex VIII of REACH or

+2. In vivo genetic toxicity study (triggered by Annex VIII, Section 8.4., column 2):

-2. In vivo mammalian alkaline comet assay (triggered by Annex VIII, Section 8.4., column 2; test method: OECD TG 489) in rats, or if justified, in other rodent species, oral route, on the following tissues: liver, glandular stomach and duodenum.
+In vivo mammalian alkaline comet assay (test method: OECD TG 489) in rats, or if justified in other rodents, oral route, on the following tissues: liver, glandular stomach and duodenum;